matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 }
 ```

-Similarly, the federation endpoints `GET /user/keys/query` and
+Similarly, the federation endpoints `GET /user/keys/query` and `POST
-`POST /user/devices/{userId}` will include the new signature.
+/user/devices/{userId}` will include the new signatures for her own devices or
+master key, but not signatures made by her user-signing key.

-In addition, Alice's server will send an `m.device_list_update` EDU to servers
+In addition, when Alice uploads signatures for her own device, Alice's server
+will send an `m.device_list_update` EDU to servers that have users who share
-that have users who share encrypted rooms with Alice, updating her device to
+encrypted rooms with Alice, updating her device to include her new signature.
+And when a signature of a master key is uploaded, Alice's server will send an
-include her new signature.
+`m.signing_key_update` EDU, updating her master key to include her new
+signature.

 After Alice uploads a signature for Bob's user-signing key, her signature will
 be included in the results of the `/keys/query` request when Alice requests